ARMSLab/lmpc-matlab/docs/README.md

 This tutorial covers basic implementation of the SLMPC controller.
 This consists of:
 1. [Linearization of model](https://en.wikipedia.org/wiki/Linearization)
 2. [Discretization of linearized model](https://en.wikipedia.org/wiki/Discretization)
-3. Solving SL=MPC optimization problem with simple constraints
+3. Solving SL-MPC optimization problem with simple constraints

 In this tutorial, we use a simple pendulum for the test case with the equation of motion: